Warren’s next challenge: Maintain post-debate momentum

 “The debate performance that she had last night will certainly help restore confidence in a lot of folks who may have been listening to the punditry, and now they will fall in love with her all over again,” said Wendy Brawley, a South Carolina state representative who has endorsed Warren.

 But for all that energy, it’s still not clear where Warren might actually win.
-A sprawling political infrastructure didn’t help her in Iowa, nor did the location of New Hampshire, basically in her political backyard.
+A sprawling political infrastructure didn’t help her in Iowa, nor did New Hampshire’s beingbasically in her political backyard.
 She is not favored in Nevada, where nearly 75,000 people participated in early voting and missed her strong debate performance.

 South Carolina holds its primary next week and then comes “Super Tuesday” on March 3, when 14 states vote.
-With the possible exception of Massachusetts, which votes then, there appear to be few slam-dunks for Warren.
+With the possible exception of Massachusetts, which is among them, there appear to be few slam-dunks for Warren.

 Pollster John Zogby called Warren’s debate performance “striking” but said it’s unlikely to make her political road any less rocky long term.